lucvsemr/ohjelmoinnin-perusteet/src/content/osa6/osa6-1.md

 hidden: false
 ---

-# Separating the user interface from program logic
+# Käyttöliittymän erottaminen ohjelman logiikasta

 Let's examine the process of implementing a program and separating different areas of responsibility from each other.
 The program asks the user to write words until they write the same word twice.